2024–25 Dumbarton F.C. season: February

-A first league point of 2025 arrived in a 1-1 draw with Alloa Athletic on 1 February, with Jinky Hilton getting Sons' goal.
+A first league point of 2025 arrived in a 1–1 draw with Alloa Athletic on 1 February, with Jinky Hilton getting Sons' goal.
 Goalkeeper Milosz Sliwinski joined the club on loan from Queen's Park on 7 February with Owen Hayward ruled out for the remainder of the season and returning to Falkirk.
-He made his debut at 17-years-old in a 2-1 defeat to Annan Athletic a day later, with Joel Mumbongo scoring his first Dumbarton goal in his 25th match.
-The winless run continued against Montrose on 15 February - with Sons suffering a 3-2 defeat where Michael Ruth and Carlo Pignatiello found the net, and the month ended with another defeat - 2-1 to Cove Rangers - with Carlo Pignatiello on target.
+He made his debut at 17-years-old in a 2–1 defeat to Annan Athletic a day later, with Joel Mumbongo scoring his first Dumbarton goal in his 25th match.
+The winless run continued against Montrose on 15 February - with Sons suffering a 3–2 defeat where Michael Ruth and Carlo Pignatiello found the net, and the month ended with another defeat - 2–1 to Cove Rangers - with Carlo Pignatiello on target.
 Prior to the game Sons signed goalkeeper Shay Kelly on loan from St Mirren with Patrick O'Neil ruled out for the remainder of the season with a broken finger.

 March

-The winless run continued into March with Corey O'Donnell netting a first-half hat-trick for Stenhousemuir in a 3-1 win for the Warriors.
+The winless run continued into March with Corey O'Donnell netting a first-half hat-trick for Stenhousemuir in a 3–1 win for the Warriors.
 Carlo Pignatiello netted his third goal in as many games for Dumbarton.
 A terrific Michael Ruth free-kick then wasn't enough for anything against table topping Arbroath four days later.
 A sixth straight defeat then came against Inverness Caledonian Thistle with Alfie Bavidge scoring the winner with the final touch of the game.
-That run ended with Michael Ruth scoring a late leveller in a 1-1 draw away to league leaders Arbroath and another draw followed, 0-0 at home to Queen of the South.
+That run ended with Michael Ruth scoring a late leveller in a 1–1 draw away to league leaders Arbroath and another draw followed, 0–0 at home to Queen of the South.
 A first win of 2025 then arrived on March 29 at Recreation Park - with skipper Mark Durnan scoring an injury time header.
 Michael Ruth and Craig McGuffie were also on target, with goalkeeper Shay Kelly making his debut.

 April

-April opened with a second straight win, 6-0 against Kelty Hearts - Sons' biggest away victory for 14 years.
-Six different players got the on the scoresheet.
-A first defeat in four came against Cove Rangers on April 12, 3-1 at home.
+April opened with a second straight win, 6–0 against Kelty Hearts - Sons' biggest away victory for 14 years.
+Six different players got on the scoresheet.
+A first defeat in four came against Cove Rangers on April 12, 3–1 at home.
 On April 15 administrators Quantuma announced that a deal was being worked on that would see the club taken over by the Pendragon Group, with all debts cleared and creditors paid in full.
-Four days later the Sons drew 2-2 with Montrose - Carlo Pignatiello and Tony Wallace got the goals, with Shay Kelly saving two penalties.
-Kelly saved another penalty a week later, as Sons defeated Annan Athletic 3-1 to record their first home win of 2025.
+Four days later the Sons drew 2–2 with Montrose - Carlo Pignatiello and Tony Wallace got the goals, with Shay Kelly saving two penalties.
+Kelly saved another penalty a week later, as Sons defeated Annan Athletic 3–1 to record their first home win of 2025.
 Ryan Blair, Tony Wallace and Jinky Hilton got the goals.

 Off the park, a proposed takeover from the Pendragon Group fell through after the major shareholder in the firm, Gareth Phillips, fell ill on April 28.

 May

-The season ended with a 2-1 defeat to Stenhousemuir, Matthew Shiels got Sons' goal.
+The season ended with a 2–1 defeat to Stenhousemuir, Matthew Shiels got Sons' goal.